Request a Proclamation

 McLean, VA 22102

-On behalf of all the families who must struggle with food allergies, thank you for your consideration and support.
+On behalf of all the families who live with this life-altering disease, thank you for your consideration and support.

-WHEREAS, research shows that the prevalence of food allergy is increasing among children.
+WHEREAS, research shows that the prevalence of food allergy is increasing among children and adults.

 WHEREAS, eight foods cause the majority of all food allergy reactions in the U.S.: shellfish, fish, milk, eggs, tree nuts, peanuts, soy, and wheat.
-Symptoms of a food-allergic reaction can include hives, vomiting, diarrhea, respiratory distress, and swelling of the throat.
+Symptoms of a food-allergic reaction can range from mild to severe, such as anaphylaxis.

 WHEREAS, anaphylaxis is a serious allergic reaction that is rapid in onset and may cause death.